|Address:||17695 Industrial Farm Rd. Bakersfield, CA 93308 Map|

 The Lerdo-Pretrial Detention Center is the largest of six correctional facilities in Kern County, including the Central Receiving Facility, Lerdo Justice Facility and Lerdo Maximum/Medium Security Facility.
 Individuals arrested in the Bakersfield area will go through Central Receiving first, and may be transferred to the Lerdo Pre-Trial Facility after their initial court hearing.
 The LPF is also contracted to provide housing for inmates transferred in from State and Federal agencies.

 The Lerdo Pre-Trial Jail is located about 12 miles northwest of downtown Bakersfield.
-The address and phone number are:

 The main number for the Kern County Sheriff’s Office (661) 391-7500